jason-dees-kr/schema-registry-next/Inheritance.md

 If we allow data producers to create custom classes, we can enable this property sharing among all their scenarios that would inherit from their own custom class.

+## Versioning

+Class and field group definitions will have their own version that will potentially be different than any schema definition that inherits (implements?) them.

 ## Issues With Child References

 Ideally an `add-to-cart` class would contain `product` information already.
 If we include the `product` field group reference directly in the `add-to-cart` class, data producers would not able to modify the `product` field group at all.
 The `schema/shared/classes/add-to-cart.class.json` file has the `product` field group included and `schema/vitacost/add-to-cart.json` inherits from that class definition.
 Vitacost can no longer edit the `product` field group to meet their product-specific needs.